Everything We Know About 'Shadow and Bone' Season 2

 Who will be in it?

-It's likely that all of the current cast will return, including Jessie Mei Li as Alina Starkov, Archie Renaux as Mal Oretsev, Ben Barnes as Kirigan, Freddy Carter as Kaz Brekker, Amita Suman as Inej Ghafa, Kit Young as Jesper Fahey, Danielle Galligan as Nina Zenik, Calahan Skogman as Matthias Helvar, Sujaya Dasgupta as Zoya, Daisy Head as Genya Safin, Luka Pasqualino as David Kostyk, and Kevin Eldon as the Apparat.
-News of any new cast members will likely happen after the official renewal announcement.
+All of the current cast will return, including Jessie Mei Li as Alina Starkov, Archie Renaux as Mal Oretsev, Ben Barnes as Kirigan, Freddy Carter as Kaz Brekker, Amita Suman as Inej Ghafa, Kit Young as Jesper Fahey, Danielle Galligan as Nina Zenik, Calahan Skogman as Matthias Helvar, Sujaya Dasgupta as Zoya, Daisy Head as Genya Safin, Luka Pasqualino as David Kostyk, and Kevin Eldon as the Apparat.

 Will Milo the goat be back?